-You may ask yourself “My site’s running fine now, why should I update it?”
+You may ask yourself, “My site’s running fine now, why should I update it?”
 Well, WordPress is the most-used open source content management system (CMS) worldwide.
-With any technology that makes up the majority of the market, it draws attention of malicious software and hackers.
-Because of this, we strongly recommend hosting your site on a WordPress specific hosting solution and regularly updating your WordPress site.
+With any technology that makes up the majority of the market, it draws the attention of malicious software and hackers.
+Because of this, we strongly recommend hosting your site on a WordPress-specific hosting solution and regularly updating your WordPress site.

 Benefits of Regular Updates